m-shimizu/RoboCup2016RVRL_Demo/README.md

 In this demo, automatically 4 pioneer3at robots will be spawned.
 You can see topics which will be published from robots with a ros command "rostopic list".

-## Controling robots with joy stick.
+## Controlling robots with joy stick.
 For this demo, I prepared a ros package "teleop_joy".
 With teleop_joy, you can controll a robot by using a game coontoller.
 You can use just only the left analog stick.